Granuloma: Aspiration pneumonia

 Aspiration pneumonia is typically caused by aspiration of bacteria from the oral cavity into the lungs, and does not result in the formation of granulomas.
 Granulomas may form, though, when food particles or other particulate substances such as pill fragments are aspirated into the lungs.
 Patients typically aspirate food because they have esophageal, gastric, or neurologic problems.
 Intake of drugs that depress neurologic function may also lead to aspiration.
 The resultant granulomas are typically found around the airways (bronchioles), and are often accompanied by foreign body-type, multinucleated giant cells, acute inflammation, or organizing pneumonia.
 The finding of food particles in lung biopsies is diagnostic.

 Rheumatoid arthritis

 Necrotizing granulomas can develop in patients with rheumatoid arthritis, typically manifesting as bumps in the soft tissues around the joints (so-called rheumatoid nodules) or in the lungs.

 Granuloma annulare

 Granuloma annulare is a skin disease of unknown cause in which granulomas are found in the dermis of the skin, but it is not a true granuloma.
 Typically, a central zone of necrobiotic generation of collagen is seen, with surrounding inflammation and mucin deposition on pathology.

 Foreign-body granuloma

-A foreign-body granuloma occurs when a foreign body (such as a wood splinter, piece of metal, glass etc.) penetrates the body's soft tissue followed by acute inflammation and formation of a granuloma.
+A foreign-body granuloma occurs when a foreign body (such as a wood splinter, piece of metal or glass, etc.) penetrates the body's soft tissue, followed by acute inflammation and formation of a granuloma.
 In some cases the foreign body can be found and removed even years after the precipitating event.